temach/reports/CIA-LAB-2-Booting.md

 ### 3. What is the purpose of the GRUB boot loader in a UEFI system?

 As already state above, the UEFI specification does not require that UEFI firmware know anything about EFL or how to mount and search ext4 filesystem for the kernel image.
-In the GNU/Linux world the booloader is a UEFI program that knows how to mount the ext4 filesystem, search it for a linux kernel image, load the image and execute it.
+In the GNU/Linux world the booloader is a UEFI program that knows how to mount the ext4 filesystem, search it for a Linux kernel image, load the image and execute it.

-In the case of the linux kernel the UEFI bootloader can be provided in at least two  ways:
+In the case of the Linux kernel the UEFI bootloader can be provided in at least two  ways:

 1. A `*.efi` bootloader program in a subdirectory on the `EFI System Partition` (source https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/).
 This is the approach used by Ubuntu.
 The possible bootloader programs include GRUB (which is also a bootmanager), SYSLINUX, ELILO.

 2. The kernel can be configured with a built-in UEFI bootloader.
 Officially called the EFISTUB (source: http://www.rodsbooks.com/efi-bootloaders/efistub.html and https://lkml.org/lkml/2011/10/17/81 and https://www.kernel.org/doc/Documentation/efi-stub.txt).
-In this case the linux kernel becomes a normal UEFI application and must reside on the ESP partition.
+In this case the Linux kernel becomes a normal UEFI application and must reside on the ESP partition.
 Then it can be loaded by the default UEFI bootmanager directly.

 Another source discussing the two methods of providing the UEFI OS loader: https://unix.stackexchange.com/questions/83744/why-do-most-distributions-chain-uefi-and-grub.